-PSHE subject coordinator – Miss E Evans
+PSHE subject coordinator – Miss Evans

 PSHE at Moat Farm Infant School lays the foundations for factual knowledge required by young people in later years.
 Effective PSHE lessons, encourage children to reflect upon and develop their own values, attributes, personal and social skills including awareness of the values of their own community and others, whilst understanding the beliefs and ideas of their peers and increase their knowledge and understanding, so that they are able to make informed decisions and life choices both now and in the future.
-This includes positive benefits of loving, rewarding safe and responsible relationships, developing positive mental health and emotional well-being and develop the skills to be digitally safe.
-Thus, we hope that the PHSE curriculum at Moat Farm Infant School will allow children to be independent, curious and confident individuals.
+This includes positive benefits of loving, rewarding, safe and responsible relationships, developing positive mental health and emotional well-being and develop the skills to be digitally safe.
+Thus, we hope that the PSHE curriculum at Moat Farm Infant School will allow children to be independent, curious and confident individuals.

 There are six Puzzles (half-term units of work) each with six lessons which link directly with our school values: